stoutejj/NYC_Schools/README.md

 1. Display all the SAT scores - include Math, Reading and Writing.
 1. SAT data here: [https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4](https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4)
 2. It is up to you to decide what additional information to display

-**What is Important**

-- Proper function – requirements met.
-- Well constructed, easy-to-follow, commented code (especially comment hacks or workarounds made in the interest of expediency (i.e. // given more time I would prefer to wrap this in a blah blah blah pattern blah blah )).
-- Proper separation of concerns and best-practice coding patterns.
-- Defensive code that graciously handles unexpected edge cases.

-**What is Less Important**

-- Demonstrating technologies or techniques you are not already familiar with.